matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% added-in v="1.18" %}}

-This is a compatibility layer that allows clients that only support the legacy API to make some less-invasive changes to improve the user experience when talking to a homeserver that is using the OAuth 2.0 API without actually having to implement the full OAuth 2.0 API.
+This is a compatibility feature to aide clients in the transition to the OAuth 2.0 API.
+It allows clients that only support the legacy API to make some less-invasive changes to improve the user experience when talking to a homeserver that is using the OAuth 2.0 API without actually having to implement the full OAuth 2.0 API.

 ##### Client behaviour